Skip to main content

 How to Use the Volume SuperTrend AI Indicator

-Reading the AI's Mind:
+Reading the AI's Classification:

 • Golden rule: Never trade during blue periods.
 The AI is protecting you from getting chopped up.